alfakat/PicManager/README.md

 PicManager analyses the input folder, list absolute pathes to images in csv backup files and split the smaller batches, 50* images each as preset for tabs.
 Then opens Gradio viewer with tab per batch, images and checkboxes.
 Once select images, enter the label in field and click 'Submit'.
-Csv file named as label with absolute pathes to selected files will be created in sorted_images folder (you may pass --output) and save in another location.
+Csv file named as label with absolute pathes to selected files will be created in sorted_images folder (with --output and save in another location).
 Recommended refresh Gradio to reset ticked checkboxes.

 *I found this number comfortable for review on one page, you may change it in cvs_creator.py